ARTICLE I Section 1 - Name

-A two-thirds (2/3) vote of the Board shall be required to terminate a membership when:
+Two-thirds (2/3) vote of the Board shall be required to terminate a membership when:

-b.
+a.
 A member has committed a breach of professional ethics, or

-d.
+b.
 A member exhibits behavior unbecoming of a MISA member

-Section 1 - Meetings
+ARTICLE V Section 1 – Association Meetings

 a.
 Association meetings shall be held monthly, except for the months of June, July and August, which shall be left to the discretion of the Board.